djeddiwarith/GA2Vec/README.md

     - Adjust the fitness function of the genetic algorithm, try invoking the function 'fitness_function_opt()' (see Line 1760 and Line 1704), which computes the total similarity of aligned nodes.
 Alternatively, to use the simpler fitness function, call 'fitness_function_org()' (see Line 1759 and Line 1704), which is based on a generic fitness function.
 This function returns the negative size of the aligned node set, as genetic algorithms typically aim to maximize the fitness value.
 # Evaluation
 We provide the Python code for generating heatmaps for each compared species, searching for conserved protein complexes, and we also provide the evaluation metrics, including the p-value and F1 score:
+1) The file "evaluation/heatmap-p-value/p_value_overall_all_metrics.py" is used to compute the one-sided Wilcoxon p-values and allows visualization of the table values.
+Each cell in this table indicate the number of pairwise alignments where the performance of a GA2Vec variant significantly exceeds that of a baseline method.
-1) The file "evaluation/f1/compute_f1_score.py" is used to compute the F1 score for each alignment dataset.
+2) The file "evaluation/heatmap-p-value/p_value_overall_f1_score.py" is used to compute the one-sided Wilcoxon p-values and enables visualization of the p-values between the F1 scores achieved by GA2Vec variants and those obtained by each baseline method.
-2) Inside the folder "evaluation/heatmap-p-value," we provide all the Python code used to generate the heatmap for each alignment dataset.
+3) Inside the folder "evaluation/heatmap-p-value," we provide all the Python code used to generate the heatmap for each alignment dataset.
-3) The file "evaluation/search_complex/search_complex.py" is used to generate the triplets (i.e., source, relation, target) for each pair of proteins in order to be visualized using the Cytoscape tool.
+4) The file "evaluation/search_complex/search_complex.py" is used to generate the triplets (i.e., source, relation, target) for each pair of proteins in order to be visualized using the Cytoscape tool.
 The source and target are the proteins belonging to the compared species, and the relation refers to the type of interaction (e.g., "aligned_to," "interacts_with").
-4) Under the "results" folder, we provide all the alignment files for GA2Vec and its competitors.
+5) Under the "results" folder, we provide all the alignment files for GA2Vec and its competitors.
 # License

 This project is licensed under the MIT License - see the LICENSE file for details.